 Office of Assemblymember Deborah Glick

 In February 2007, Deborah was appointed Chair of the Assembly’s Higher Education Committee, which oversees all private and public higher education institutions, financial assistance for students, and professional licensing.
-Deborah also serves on the Ways and Means, Rules and Environmental Conservation Committees.
+Additionally, in 2013, Deborah was named chair of the Assembly’s Intern Program, which provides college juniors and seniors with an opportunity to work in government in their Spring Semester.
+Deborah also serves on the Ways and Means, Rules, Governmental Operations and Environmental Conservation Committees.